 I recently published this detailed post about Learning Spanish.
 I cannot stress the importance of grasping the basics of Spanish at least.
 In other areas of Spain the expat community is numerous and Spanish may not be as necessary.
 In Granada the expat community is quite small and locals do not have good english.
 To carry out the most basic task (e.g posting a letter at Correos) you will need some Spanish.

-How can I connect with other English speakers or expats in the area?
+How can I find other English speakers + Expats in my area?

 If you go to a language school or language exchange evening this may provide contacts too as there many be other people in the same situation as you.
 My advice to be open minded and friendly and go a few times as each time there will be different people.